Pacific kingfisher: Distribution and habitat

 It is most commonly found in coastal areas, particularly in mangrove swamps.
 It also inhabits farmland, open woodland, grassland and gardens.
 It is usually seen further inland than the collared kingfisher, where it was previously considered conspecific, ranging into forest or into mountain areas.
 Birds often perch conspicuously on wires, rocks or bare branches.

 On the Pacific islands it is usually common in a variety of coastal and inland habitats with various subspecies present on the Solomon Islands, Vanuatu, Fiji, Tonga, and American Samoa.

 Behaviour and ecology

 Food and feeding

-Small crabs are the favoured food in coastal regions but a wide variety of other animals are eaten including insects, worms, snails, shrimps, frogs, lizards, small fish and sometimes other small birds as well.
+Small crabs are the favoured food in coastal regions but a wide variety of other animals are eaten including insects, worms, snails, shrimps, frogs, lizards, small fish and sometimes other small birds and eggs as well.
 The bird perches almost motionless for long periods waiting for prey.
 When it spots something it glides down to catch it and then flies back to the perch where larger items are pounded against the branch to subdue them.
 Any indigestible remains are regurgitated as pellets.